Wild Parrots Up Close

 During the heat of the day we have a chance of doing some snorkelling.

-There are no overnight facilities on the island so instead of making the long boat trip back to Heliconia we will stay at Bahia Honda
+There are no overnight facilities on the island so instead of making the long boat trip back to Heliconia we will stay at Bahia Honda.

 Overnight Bahia Honda

-Day 10 - Coiba to Hotel Heliconia
+26th May - Coiba to Hotel Heliconia

 Overnight Hotel Heliconia